 1. Third-Party Risk

 The greatest threats can sometimes come from supply chain connections.
-Shared network resources and a partner with lax security standards can result in an indirect breach.
-Hackers often realize that attacking a business head-on is not practical and will attack smaller, less secure partners.
+Shared network resources and a partner with lax security standards can indirectly breach.
+Hackers often realize that attacking a business head-on is impractical and will attack smaller, less secure partners.
 Before allowing business partners to access network resources directly, consider creating a shared point of connection.
 These points will enable the partner to access files transmitted from you but not access the rest of the network.
 Properly vetting potential third-party partners can reduce the potential for an indirect attack

 2. No Incident Response Plan in Place

 Manufacturers eventually learn that massive investments in various security products are ineffective.
-What is the company supposed to do in the case that a security event does occur?
+What is the company supposed to do if a security event does occur?
 Developing an incident response plan can help companies recover quickly and resume their revenue-generating operations.
-Company security policies should refer to an incident response plan and include the names and contact methods for needed individuals.
+Company security policies should refer to an incident response plan and include needed individuals’ names and contact methods.

 3. IoT Vulnerabilities